Bobby Grant (Brookside): Impact on Brookside's legacy

 Ricky Tomlinson walked off-set after a dispute with Brookside's production.

 Jimmy McGovern revealed that Brookside's management wanted to write Tomlinson out of the series.
 He claimed that Tomlinson's "face didn't fit for some reason, I never did get to the bottom of it."
 McGovern was keen to support Tomlinson and at a story conference he threatened to quit if management went ahead and fired Tomlinson.
 McGovern did not quit because Tomlinson walked out and believed it gave him reason to remain.
 McGovern later revealed that he regretted not leaving then and always had felt guilty.
 McGovern added "those contractual problems could have been solved if Phil had wanted to that.
 It was diabolical, a fascinating character was needlessly lost."

 Redmond later revealed in his autobiography titled "Midterm Report" that tension had been building between Tomlinson and production over the direction Bobby's characterisation was being developed.
 Redmond wanted to explore the politics of the trade unions movement.
 This clashed with some of Tomlinson's strict personal views, which Redmond believed to be one factor in Tomlinson's disillusions with the show.
 The other was Bobby's development following Sheila's rape story.
 Tomlinson was unhappy with the writers development of Bobby and believed they focused too much on how it affected Sheila.
 Redmond believed that production did not invest their time discussing with Tomlinson about how Sheila's rape would change Bobby's characterisation.
 Redmond recalled discussing it at length with Johnston and not Tomlinson.
 Redmond assessed that this meant they never got Tomlinson's approval to drastically change Bobby's persona.

 Those involved in Tomlinson's departure later reassessed the situation.
 Redmond regretted his treatment of Tomlinson and the manner of his departure.
 Redmond believed that after Tomlinson's departure, Brookside went through a rejuvenation process.
 Tomlinson later assessed that the fault lay with writers and not Redmond.
 In an interview with Roy West from Liverpool Echo, Tomlinson said that in Bobby's final episodes writers made Bobby a villain in his violent treatment of Sheila.
 He believed it would have only intensified had he stayed.
 Brookside producer Vanessa Whitburn, who took over in July 1988, believed Tomlinson's departure was positive because it produced an "enormous storyline".
-Johnston believed that Tomlinson's departure effected Sheila's future on the show.
+Johnston believed that Tomlinson's departure affected Sheila's future on the show.
 She wrote that "I didn't feel that the character of Sheila was ever really right once Bobby had gone."
 In 2003, Tomlinson recalled his departure stating "they were making my character into a whinging, cringing bit of a drunk.
 I walked off the set in the middle of my contract."